 We just finished up an amazing week at the National Dropout Prevention Network conference in Detroit, MI.
 The LifeSmart team was able to share our perspective on what we can do as educators, mentors, and parents to help set teens up for success and graduate high school with their peers.
-Consequentially, we’ve got high school graduation on our minds—even if Halloween hasn’t yet arrived!
+Consequentially, we’ve got College Prep High School graduation on our minds—even if Halloween hasn’t yet arrived!

 Are you a parent or a teacher of high schoolers?
 Have you ever wondered what YOU can do to prevent the potential of your students’ dropping out, or how you can equip your student for optimum success?
 Unfortunately, one million kids leave school every year without a diploma.
 We’d like to share with you our top four ways to equip high school students for success and help them cross the graduation finish line.

 - Instill resilience.
 Let’s face it.
 Life gets difficult.
 And it can be especially difficult for students who are dealing with struggles at home (broken families, drugs and alcohol, emotional/verbal/physical abuse), or who come from a low-income background.
 One of the most important qualities for young people to embody is resilience; learning to handle adversity with courage, integrity, and determination.
 Take time to talk with your teen about obstacles (because that’s exactly what they are, obstacles—not derailers!) and the importance of overcoming them, growing from them, and, ultimately, becoming an “inspirational encourager” to others who are facing similar challenges.
 Always be mindful of what the other side to today’s valley might look like.